Muhanad-husn/sociorag/docs/project_overview.md

-# SocioGraph Project Overview
+# SocioRAG Project Overview

 ## Project Summary

-SocioGraph is a comprehensive system for analyzing and visualizing social dynamics in texts through advanced NLP, entity extraction, vector search, and answer generation capabilities.
+SocioRAG is a comprehensive system for analyzing and visualizing social dynamics in texts through advanced NLP, entity extraction, vector search, and answer generation capabilities.
 The system follows a modular architecture with distinct phases for data ingestion, storage, retrieval, and answer generation.

 ## Current Status: Production Ready